anzory/vscode-gppl-support/README.md

 ---

-"`Go to Definition`" functionality for procedures
+`Go To Definition` and `Go To References` functionality for procedures:

 (by `Ctrl+Click`, or `RightClick -> Go to Definition`, or `F12`)